Editing a variable length list, ASP.NET MVC 2-style

 Dynamically Removing Items

 Removing items is easier, because all you have to do is remove the corresponding DOM elements from the HTML document.
-If the elements are gone, their contents won’t be posted to the server, so they won’t be present in the IEnumerable<Gift> that your action receives.
+If the elements are gone, their contents won’t be posted to the server, so they won’t be present in the IEnumerable

 Add a “delete” link to the GiftEditorRow.ascx partial: